webmachine/webmachine-ruby/README.md

 It can be hard to understand all of the decisions that Webmachine makes when servicing a request to your resource, which is why we have the "visual debugger".
-Learn how to configure it [here](/documentation/visual-debugger.md).
+Learn how to configure it [here][visual-debugger].

 ## Related libraries